 “If you’re living in a place with minimal space, container gardens are a great alternative to traditional in-ground gardening.
-They’re perfect for patios, balconies, porches, windows, doorsteps or even for adding pops of color in existing garden beds,” says Amy Enfield, PhD, consumer horticulturalist with Marysville, Ohio-based Scotts Miracle-Gro.
+They’re perfect for patios, balconies, porches, windows, doorsteps or even for adding pops of color in existing garden beds,” says Amy Enfield, PhD, consumer horticulturist with Marysville, Ohio-based Scotts Miracle-Gro.
 “They add a lot of character and beauty to any space, and are an easy way to enhance your home’s curb appeal.”

 Containers make it easy to bring the plants inside during wintertime and back out again when the weather warms.
-You can also easily change the look, since it’s really simple to just replant in a different container.
+You can also easily change the look since it’s really simple to just replant in a different container.

 Our New Jersey climate lends itself to raised bed and container gardening since we experience four seasons.

 In the early spring, start with cold-tolerant flowers, like pansies, and other design elements like birch poles, moss, and grapevine.
-Then transition into tropical plants for the summer, ornamental grasses and perennials in the fall, and, for the holidays, mixes of fresh-cut evergreens, redtwig dogwood, lights and ornaments.
+Then transition into tropical plants for the summer, ornamental grasses and perennials in the fall, and, for the holidays, mixes of fresh-cut evergreens, redtwig dogwood, lights, and ornaments.